 Due to unforeseen financial circumstances during my early teens, I have also experienced financial hardships and

 A few days ago, Mediacorp Channel 8 reported that a number of Singaporeans were tricked by con artists into paying ten of thousands dollars.
 Apparently the scammers sent text messages to the victims and claimed that they owed loan sharks a sum of money and if they don’t pay up, they threatened to harass them.

 Several of the victims were gullible enough to fall prey into their tricks even though they did not owed loan sharks any debts.
 This is because they thought that their identification cards might have been manipulated and used by strangers or tenants to borrow money from loan sharks illegally.
 Three days later, the culprits were caught by the police and hauled to the court.

-This is not the first case of Singaporeans losing their hard-earned monies to con artists, who usually play on our greed and fear.
+Greed and Fear This is not the first case of Singaporeans losing their hard-earned monies to con artists, who usually play on our greed and fear.
 One of the tactics most commonly used is to focus on many Singaporeans’ desire to become rich quick in Singapore.
 Not too long ago, many greedy Singaporeans lost several millions after investing in dubious gold buy-back schemes.
 The root cause for their investment losses is mainly because of their lack of understanding of gold

 In this article, guest blogger Gerald Tay, CREI Academy, is sharing his views on what property investors should do with their money today.